ClickUp vs Notion

 Pros

-- Highly flexible and customizable for any use case
+- Highly customizable interface adapts to any workflow or use case

-- Excellent for documentation, knowledge bases, and note-taking
+- Excellent for knowledge management, documentation, and note-taking

 Cons